Satiety Index

 Holt’s Food Satiety Index

-Holt’s Food Satiety Index is the first of its kind demonstrating that foods with high-fat content create almost instant cravings for more of the same.
+Holt’s Food Satiety Index is the first to demonstrate that foods with high-fat content create almost instant cravings for more of the same.
 Croissants, for instance, had the lowest score of all the foods tested, even though most people think of them as filling.
 Chips gave almost twice as much satisfaction as doughnuts, and popcorn scored higher than All-Bran.
-The very best thing to eat is potatoes, which gave much more satisfaction than the same number of calories in the form of white bread.
+The best thing to eat is potatoes, which provide much more satisfaction than the same number of calories in white bread.

-Overall, the carbohydrates deter nibbling best, while protein-rich foods such as cheese, eggs, baked beans, meat, and fish come second, and fruit third.
-But there are big differences between the satisfaction value of foods within the same group.
+Overall, carbohydrates deter nibbling best, while protein-rich foods such as cheese, eggs, baked beans, meat, and fish come second and fruit third.
+However, there are big differences between the satisfaction value of foods within the same group.

 “We found that bananas are much less satisfying than oranges or apples and that wholemeal bread is half as satisfying again as white bread.
 And a diet which simply recommends cereal for breakfast overlooks the fact that muesli is only half as satisfying as porridge.”